 The beacon technology has ushered in a new stage of Geo IoT development.
 Market Insight Reports demonstrate that the expected market size for geolocation in IoT is predicted to grow by more than $70 billion by the end of 2025 from its current value of $40 billion.

-Integration of geolocation within IoT platforms blazes a new trail in the development of IoT-enabled geolocation use cases.
+Integration of geolocation within IoT platforms blazes a new trail in the development of IoT-enabled geolocation Applications.
 The innovation is currently shifting from location-aware devices to integrated location services that utilize analytics and data mining.
 This will help businesses provide unmatched location-aware services and get a leg up in the competitive landscape.

 Security: The Risk of a Trending Technology